 - Jail food and commissary

 To find driving histories, you have to do a search for their driving record.

 Have you ever had to look for criminal records online?
 Was it an easy process?
-Dis you do your search online or did you have to call the local courthouse? was the information you recieved correct?
+Did you do your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your comments could make it easier for others.